vmindru/xmkgif/README.md

+#xmkgif
+wrapper for byzanz to capture your screen

+## byzanz
+tool to capture your desktop and store it in .gif format https://github.com/GNOME/byzanz

-# xrectangle
+## xrectangle
 Draw a rectangle with the mouse to return size and cordinates

 ## Build
 gcc -Wall -lX11 xrectangle.c -o xrectangle

-## byzanz
-tool to capture your desktop and store it in .gif format https://github.com/GNOME/byzanz

 ## Wrapper
 __Note:__ Prereq install byzans on your Computer from github or using your favourite package manager